We aim to:

 Mike Tyler - 'Sporting bodies in the Body of Christ: investigating the embodied experiences of Christian Sportsmen in the UK'

-Thomas Howard – Walking sports’ effect on the subjective well-being of adults over the age of
+Thomas Howard – Walking sports’ effect on the subjective well-being of ageing

 Chris Bright – Socio-cultural barriers to doing sports with diabetes community